Opposition and misinformation about ENDA:

 grandchildren and our great grandchildren will wonder why more people

-weren’t involved against this."
-That is true.
-Tens of millions
+weren't involved against this."
+The first sentence is certainly true.

 Barney Frank (D-MA) has said:

-"The single most important thing [gay and lesbian] people can do is to come
+"The single most important thing [lesbian, gay and bisexual] people can do is to come

 out, and one of the obstacles to coming out is the fear that you're gonna lose your